waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Progress & Objectives
 - **Battle Status:** Whitney Defeated.
 Plain Badge and TM45 obtained.
 - **Squirtbottle Quest:** Started Turn 4268.
-- **Squirtbottle Quest:**
+(Ongoing for ~56 turns)
   - Talk to the Lass next to the "wiggly tree" (Sudowoodo) on Route 36 first.
   - Path: Goldenrod -> Route 35 (via Cut tree at 17, 6) -> Route 36.
   - After talking to the Lass, return to the Teacher in the Flower Shop (Goldenrod) to get the SQUIRTBOTTLE.
 - **Delivery:** Deliver KENYA (Spearow) to Route 31.

-# Inventory & Key Items
-- Coin Case: Found in Goldenrod Underground.
-- TM04 (Rollout): Found on Route 35.
-- HARD STONE: Held by GNEISS.

-# Area Knowledge
-- Goldenrod City: NPC ID 4 (Cooltrainer F) patrols (19, 26) to (21, 28).
-Can block vertical movement on X=19.
-- Flower Shop: Located north of the Gym in Goldenrod City.
-Teacher NPC at (2, 4).

 # Psychic Mark Battle Log (Turn 4308+)
 - Opponent 1: Abra (Lv 13).
 Defeated by GNEISS (Magnitude 5 Crit).
 - Opponent 2: Abra (Lv 13).
 Defeated by GNEISS (Magnitude 8).
 - Opponent 3: Kadabra (Lv 15).
-- My Lead: GNEISS (Geodude) Lv 23.
-(Accuracy -1 from Flash).
+- Turn 3 (Turn 4318): Psychic Mark sent out Kadabra.
+GNEISS accuracy lowered by Flash and Kinesis.
+Magnitude missed.
+- Turn 4 (Turn 4323): Switched to Calcifer (Lv 26).
+Kadabra used Kinesis (Calcifer Accuracy -1).
-- Plan: Stay in with GNEISS, use MAGNITUDE.
+- Plan: Use HEADBUTT.

+# Inventory & Key Items
+- Coin Case: Found in Goldenrod Underground.
+- TM04 (Rollout): Found on Route 35.
+- HARD STONE: Held by GNEISS.

 # Lessons Learned
 - Hallucination Prevention: Always explicitly verify Map ID and object coordinates from the Game State Information block before making assertions or reports.
 - Quest Logic: The Flower Shop Teacher in Goldenrod won't provide the Squirtbottle until her sister (the Lass on Route 36) has been spoken to, even after defeating Whitney.
-- GNEISS (Geodude) grew to Lv 23 during this battle.
-- Turn 3 (Turn 4318): Psychic Mark is about to use Kadabra.
-GEM chose not to switch.